Keri Russell

 Keri Lynn Russell (born March 23, 1976) is an American actress.
-She portrayed the titular character on the drama series Felicity (1998–2002), which won her a Golden Globe Award, and Elizabeth Jennings on the FX spy thriller series The Americans (2013–2018), which earned her nominations for several Primetime Emmy and Golden Globe Awards.
+Prolific in dramatic television since the 1990s, she has received a record seven nominations for the Critics' Choice Television Award for Best Actress in a Drama Series.
+She won a Golden Globe Award in 1999 for her lead role in the drama series Felicity, and has received five Primetime Emmy Award nominations and four additional Golden Globe Award nominations for her roles in The Americans and The Diplomat.
+In 2017, she was honored with a star on the Hollywood Walk of Fame for her contributions to television.

-Russell appeared in the films Honey, I Blew Up the Kid (1992), We Were Soldiers (2002), Mission: Impossible III (2006), Waitress (2007), August Rush (2007), Extraordinary Measures (2010), Dawn of the Planet of the Apes (2014), Free State of Jones (2016), Star Wars: The Rise of Skywalker (2019), Antlers (2021), and Cocaine Bear (2023).
-In 2017, she received a star on the Hollywood Walk of Fame.
+She first appeared on Disney Channel's revival of The Mickey Mouse Club when she was 15 and was a regular cast member on the show from 1991 to 1994.
+She made her first film appearance in Honey, I Blew Up the Kid (1992).
+Russell's other film appearances include We Were Soldiers (2002), Waitress (2007), Dawn of the Planet of the Apes (2014), and Star Wars: The Rise of Skywalker (2019).
+On stage, she acted in Neil LaBute's off-Broadway play Fat Pig (2004–2005) and made her Broadway debut in the Lanford Wilson revival Burn This (2019).

 Early life

-Keri Lynn Russell was born on March 23, 1976, in Fountain Valley, California, the daughter of Stephanie Stephens, a homemaker, and David Russell, a Nissan Motors executive.
-She has an older brother, Todd, and a younger sister, Julie.
+Russell was born on March 23, 1976, in Fountain Valley, California, to Stephanie Stephens, a homemaker, and David Russell, a Nissan Motors executive.
+She has an older brother and a younger sister.
 The family lived in Coppell, Texas; Mesa, Arizona; and Highlands Ranch, Colorado, moving frequently due to her father's work.
-Russell's dancing earned her a spot on The Mickey Mouse Club.

 Career

-1990s
+1990–2002: Early roles and rise to prominence with Felicity

-Russell first appeared on television at age 15 as a cast member of the All-New Mickey Mouse Club variety show on the Disney Channel.
-She was on the show from 1991 to 1994, encompassing seasons four to six.
+Russell was a dancer in middle school and high school, and her dancing had helped her get cast on The All New Mickey Mouse Club television show on the Disney Channel.
+Russell was on the show from 1991 to 1994, encompassing seasons four to six.

-In 1992, Russell appeared in Honey, I Blew Up the Kid and in 1993, she had a role on the sitcom Boy Meets World as character Mr. Feeny's niece.
-Russell appeared on Married... with Children in a 1995 episode ("Radio Free Trumaine", production 9.24).
-She subsequently starred in several film and television roles, including the 1996 made-for-television film The Babysitter's Seduction.
+In 1992, she appeared in Honey, I Blew Up the Kid and in 1993, had a minor role on the sitcom Boy Meets World as Mr. Feeny's niece.
+She appeared on Married... with Children in a 1995 episode ("Radio Free Trumaine", production 9.24).
+She subsequently had several film and television roles, including the 1996 made-for-television film The Babysitter's Seduction.
 That year she also had a role on the short-lived soap opera series Malibu Shores.

 In 1994, Russell appeared as the "other woman" in Bon Jovi's music video "Always".
 In 1997, she appeared in two episodes of Roar.

-From 1998 to 2002, Russell starred as the title character on the successful WB Network series Felicity.
-In 1999, she won a Golden Globe for the role.
-Russell's long, curly hair was one of her character's defining characteristics and her hairstyle change at the beginning of the show's second season was speculated by some to have caused a significant drop in the show's ratings.
+From 1998 to 2002, Russell starred as the title character on the successful WB Network series Felicity, and in 1999 won a Golden Globe for the role.